Catholicos of India

-The Catholicos of India, also referred to as the Catholicos of the East or the Maphrian is the head of the Jacobite Syrian Christian Church.
-He is ordained by the Patriarch of Antioch and functions within the Syriac Orthodox Church at an ecclesiastical-rank second to him.
-He presides over the Holy Synod of the Jacobite Syrian Christian Church.
+The Catholicos of India, also referred to as the Catholicos of the East or the Maphrian of the East is the head of the Malankara Syriac Orthodox Church.
+He is ordained by the Syriac Orthodox patriarch of Antioch and functions within the Syriac Orthodox Church at an ecclesiastical-rank second to him.
+He presides over the holy synod of the Jacobite Syrian Orthodox Church in India.
 The current Catholicos of India is Baselios Joseph, who was elevated on March 25, 2025.

-The Catholicate is considered the continuation of the historical Maphrianate of the East which was established in the 7th century, to oversee the affairs of the Syriac Orthodox Church in Persia under the jurisdiction of the Patriarchate of Antioch.
-It was abolished in 1860 by the Holy Synod of the Syriac Orthodox Church, and reestablished in Kerala in 1964 with the title "Catholicos" with jurisdiction over India.
-The Catholicos is seated at Mar Athanasius Cathedral, Puthencruz, Kerala.
+The catholicate is considered the continuation of the historical Maphrianate of the East which was established in the 7th century, to oversee the affairs of the Syriac Orthodox Church in Persia under the jurisdiction of the Patriarchate of Antioch.
+It was abolished in 1860 by the holy synod of the Syriac Orthodox Church, and reestablished in Kerala in 1964 with the title "Catholicos" with jurisdiction over India.
+The Indian catholicos is seated at Mar Athanasius Cathedral, Puthencruz, Kerala.

 Catholicos/Maphrian

 The word is a transliteration of the Greek καθολικός (pl. καθολικοί), meaning “concerning the whole, universal or general”, a title that existed in the Roman Empire when the government representative in-charge of a large area was called 'Catholicos'.
 The churches later started to use this term for their chief bishops.

 'Maphriyono' (Maphrian) is derived from the Syriac word 'afri', meaning "to make fruitful", or "one who gives fecundity".
 This title may be used exclusively for the head of the Syriac Orthodox Church in the East.
 From the mid-13th century and onwards, a few occupants of the Maphrianate were referred-to also as 'Catholicos', but the title never came into extensive usage.

-In the 20th century, when the office of the Maphrianate under the Holy Apostolic See of Antioch was re-established in India, the chief of the local church assumed the title 'Catholicos of the East', but his jurisdiction was restricted to India in the East.
-Later, in the 21st century (2002), the Maphrianate was renamed to 'Maphrianate of India', and the Maphrian assumed the title 'Catholicos/Maphrian of India' as per the constitution of the church in India, officially known as "Catholicos of the East" in the Syriac Orthodox Constitution.
+In the 20th century, when the office of the catholicate (maphrianate) under the Syriac Antiochian Church was re-established in India, the chief of the local church assumed the title 'Catholicos of the East', but his jurisdiction was restricted to India in the East.
+Later, in the 21st century (2002), the catholicate was renamed to Catholicate of India, and the catholicos assumed the title 'Catholicos of India' as per the constitution of the church in India, officially known as "Catholicos of the East" or "Maphrian of the East" in the Syriac Orthodox Constitution.

-In the Syriac Orthodox Context, both Catholicos and Maphrian have the same meaning, and refer to the same office.
+In the Syriac Orthodox context, both catholicos and maphrian have the same meaning, and refer to the same office.
 "Catholicos" is commonly used to refer to the office in Malayalam and English, while "Maphrian" is used to refer to the office in Syriac and other semitic languages.